Top

 When I joined the team, many of the basic components had already been built and developed for the system.
 My challenge was to build upon the current patterns and expand on search and filter to meet the needs of a diverse range of GE Healthcare products.

-With each product having their own unique use case(s) for search and filter, the component designs needed to meet two needs:
+With each GE Healthcare product having their own unique use case(s) for search and filter, the component designs needed to meet two needs:

-1. Be complex enough to expand the basic search & filter functionalities.
+1. Be complex enough to expand the current basic Search & Filter functionalities.

-2. Be standardized enough that they apply to various of search & filter scenarios.
+2. Be standardized enough that they apply to various search & filter scenarios across products.

 3 months +